Content-based Propagation of User Markings for Interactive Segmentation of Patterned Images

 \section{Method}

 Our method combines two sources of information, the structure in the image and the user-provided partial labelling.
 The structure in the image is captured in the preprocessing step, namely clustering, which we describe in \ref{subsec:preprocessing}.
 After that, in \ref{subsec:transformation}, we explain how clustering is used for transforming the user-provided partial labelling into pixelwise probabilities of belonging to each of the classes.
-The central part of our segmentation, the interactive update, covered in \ref{subsec:update}, is obtained by immediately displaying the result of the transformation and allowing the user to repeatedly improve the partial labelling.
+The interactive update, covered in \ref{subsec:update}, is obtained by immediately displaying the result of the transformation and allowing the user to repeatedly improve the partial labelling.

 Postprocessing choices, covered in \ref{subsec:postprocessing}, are concerned with the outputs of the interactive update.
-The first and most obvious output is a probability image.
-The probability image can give the image segmentation, but other postprocessing methods may be utilised as well.
-For the second output, which we call \emph{dictionary probabilities}, the user-provided partial labellings are propagated to the dictionary patches which were obtained in the preprocessing step.
-This encodes the learned information used for transforming the intensity image to the probability image, and can be used for subsequent automatic processing of similar images.
+The most obvious output is a \emph{probability image}.
+While probability image can give the image segmentation, other postprocessing methods may be utilised as well.
+For the second output, which we call \emph{dictionary probabilities}, the user-provided partial labellings are propagated to the clusters constructed in the preprocessing step.
+This encodes the learned information about the structures in the image and can be used for subsequent automatic processing of similar images.

-Our method comes in a range of flavours, governed by the features used for clustering and the strategy used for calculating pixelwise probabilities.
-In this section we only explain the simplest variant, the other possibilities are covered in Sec.~\ref{sec:implementation}.
+Our method comes in a range of flavours.
+In this section, we explain only the simplest variant, the other possibilities are covered in Sec.~\ref{sec:implementation}.

-\emph{Notation.} Throughout the paper we consider an image $\image$ defined on an $\imsizeX $-by-$\imsizeY$ image grid with pixel values in either grayscale or RGB colour space.
+\emph{Notation.} Throughout the paper we consider an image $I$ defined on an $\imsizeX $-by-$\imsizeY$ image grid with pixel values in either grayscale or RGB colour space.
 During the interactive part, the user will be placing marks in the image grid, to indicate the pixels which belong to one of the $C$ segmentation classes.
 We chose to represent this user-provided information with a layered \emph{label image} $L$, where $L(x,y,c) = 1$ if the user indicated that pixel $(x,y)$ belongs to class $c$, and 0 otherwise.